Green Energy Permits

 We expect to see a larger number of electric vehicles hit our streets in 2015.
 If you’re planning on purchasing one, you may want to consider installing a charging station on your property.
 Before you buy a charging station, you’ll need to confirm that your current electrical system is adequate.
 Napa allows Type I and II charging systems in residential situations.
 We strongly recommend you hire a licensed electrician to evaluate your home’s electrical system and install the charger.
 If you need to upgrade your electrical service to power the unit, be sure to include this information in your permit application.
 You will also need to contact PG&E and comply with any requirements they may have.
 All commercial installations must be done by a licensed professional.

-Residential EV charging stations qualify as quick permits, and as such can be completed within 10 to 12 working days.
-You can apply for residential systems using our Same-Day permitting process.
-Please refer to the Electric Vehicle Charging System Guide and Worksheet (PDF) for information on how to apply for a permit.
+Residential EV charging stations qualify as express permits, and as such can be completed within 10 to 12 working days.
+You can apply for residential systems using our Express permitting process.

 Wind Energy Systems